 You can acknowledge that YOU are unique.

-There is no other person in this world who has your special combination of abilities, talents, appearance, personality, beliefs, aspirations and creativity.
+No other person in this world has your particular combination of abilities, talents, appearance, personality, beliefs, aspirations and creativity.

 You ARE unique.